 The Defined Communities at Bentley provide opportunities for students with similar interests to live and engage together in a dedicated area of a residence hall.
 Guided and advised by strong teams of faculty, staff, and student leaders, the Defined Communities at Bentley allow students the opportunity to take ownership of their living and learning to enhance their overall experience on campus.

 - Dedicated space for programming and engagement opportunities

 - Off campus programming initiatives

-- Community Collaborators - Our Community Collaborators are made up of staff and faculty members from across campus who have chosen to support each of our defined communities.
+- Community Collaborations - Our Community Collaborations are made up by staff and faculty from across campus who have chosen to support each of our defined communities.
 Some staff or faculty choose to support our communities based on their similar academic expertise or office’s direct connection to the community.
-Other Community Collaborators choose to support our Defined Communities as additional ways to provide guidance and mentorship to the student body.
-Whatever their motivation, the Community Collaborators offer students direct one on one support and can be critical connection points for students as they move through their Bentley experience.
+Other offices and departments choose to support our Defined Communities as additional ways to provide guidance and mentorship to the student body.
+Whatever their motivation, the Community Collaborations offer students direct one on one support and can be critical connection points for students as they move through their Bentley experience.